Phala-Network/phala-wiki-next/content/en-us/general/phala-applications/stake-pool.md

 ## Delegator

-Token holders (i.e. delegators) can obtain mining rewards by delegating PHA to the StakePool, which can be understood as "depositing to earn interest".
-This guide will introduce how to earn rewards through delegation in Phala Network.
+If you hold PHA tokens, you can stake them on the [Phala App](https://app.phala.network/delegate/).
+When you stake your tokens, we refer to the term delegating PHA, which can be understood as depositing and earning interest on your PHA.
+Therefore, this process makes you a delegator.

 ## How to Delegate

 ### Introduction of Delegation

-Phala Network’s protocol allows token holders to delegate PHA into StakePool.
-The owner of the StakePool uses the PHA to mine and stake.
+You delegate your tokens to a StakePool.
+StakePools are controlled by account owners that provide miners (workers) to the community.
+Miners will add their miners to their StakingPools.
+Your tokens provide liquidation to the miners in the respective StakePool.
 The mining rewards will be distributed to the delegators according to the delegation share.

 ### Choose StakePool